3schwartz/fga-operator/docs/README.md

-# OpenFGA Controller Documentation
+# FGA Operator Documentation

-This documentation helps you deploy an authorization model and ensures your deployments stay in sync with the latest authorization model from OpenFGA.
-The OpenFGA controller automates the synchronization between your deployments and the authorization models.
+This documentation helps you deploy an OpenFGA authorization model and ensures your deployments stay in sync with the latest authorization model from OpenFGA.
+The FGA operator automates the synchronization between your deployments and the authorization models.

 ## Steps